Ultimate PDC darts world championship guide and fact file-all you need to know

 Who plays who in the darts?

 Another big change to the worlds is the fact that all of the stars of darts now play in round one.
 Previously the 32 top ranked players from the Werner darts rankings ladder entered the tournament in the second round and as such received a protected status.
 This change will see some interesting match ups and has the potential for shocks as the international qualifiers take on the big guns.
+All qualified players can be found here

 Where can I watch the darts?